tuby1998/Soil-map/README.md

-#  Digital Soil-map using regression and geospatial techniques
+#  Digital Soil-map for iron and copper distribution using regression and geospatial techniques
 Run the python file